Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 For nearly three decades, Cuba operated under a dual currency system:

-- Overseas visitors paid in Cuban Convertible Pesos (CUC), which were pegged to the USD at a rate of 1:1.
-CUCs were also required when locals wanted to buy imported goods in specific state-owned shops.
+• Overseas visitors paid in Cuban Convertible Pesos (CUC), which were pegged to the USD at a 1:1 rate.
+CUCs were also required for locals buying imported goods in certain state-owned shops.

-One CUC/USD was worth CUP24.
+1 CUC/USD was worth CUP 24.
 While foreigners weren’t meant to use the CUP, many of us did (for example, to pay for street food).

 While this money reform had massive consequences for many Cubans (in that their savings and earnings were devalued – suddenly their CUP was only worth 1/5 of its prior value), it didn’t change much from a dual-currency point of view.
 The reform also made other currencies (even more) popular: the EUR and USD.
-Many businesses that tourists have access to require payment in EUR or USD.
+Many businesses accessible to tourists require payment in EUR or USD.
 That includes casas particulares, Viazul buses and long-distance taxis.
 Privately owned restaurants (paladares) accept CUP, EUR or USD.
 Which brings us to another intricacy…

 Cubans can buy imported goods in state-owned shops for hard currency - previously CUC, now MLC (or EUR/USD)